-McCarthy meets with Rep. Greene; GOP faces Cheney decision
+Divided House GOP faces decisions on Reps.
+Greene, Cheney

 On social media, Greene has voiced support for racist views, unfounded QAnon pro-Trump conspiracy theories and calls for violence against Democratic politicians, including House Speaker Nancy Pelosi.

+Greene herself tweeted fundraising appeals Tuesday that said, “With your support, the Democrat mob can’t cancel me,” beneath a picture of herself standing with Trump.

-McCarthy, R-Calif., has stopped short of criticizing the first-term congresswoman, who was dubbed a “future Republican Star” by Trump last summer and has remained a firm Trump supporter.
+McCarthy has stopped short of aggressively criticizing Greene, who was dubbed a “future Republican Star” by Trump last summer and has remained a firm Trump supporter.

 McCarthy has long been close to Trump.
 But he’s been criticized by some Republicans, mostly quietly, for relentlessly supporting Trump’s fallacious claims of a fraudulent election last November and for not forcefully criticizing Trump for helping provoke the deadly Jan.
 6 attack on the Capitol by his supporters.

-On the GOP’s furthest right wing, lawmakers were itching to oust Cheney, R-Wyo., a traditional conservative and daughter of former Vice President Dick Cheney, from her post as the No. 3 House Republican.
-McConnell praised Cheney, R-Wyo., as “a leader with deep convictions and courage,” but House GOP lawmakers planned to meet privately Wednesday to decide her political fate.

-The looming decisions over Cheney and Greene represent a moment of reckoning for a party struggling with its future.
+Cheney foes have said they have enough votes to force Cheney’s removal from her leadership job.

+But it was unclear Wednesday whether that vote among GOP lawmakers would occur or if McCarthy would somehow delay that showdown.
+McCarthy has said he supports Cheney but also has “concerns,” leaving his stance on her unclear.

-But Rep. Matt Rosendale, R-Mont., a leader of the effort to oust Cheney, says he has enough support to succeed.
+Rep. Matt Rosendale, R-Mont., a leader of the effort to oust Cheney, says he has enough support to succeed.

 “She’s brought this on herself,” Rosendale said.
 He said Cheney, who was joined by only nine other Republicans in backing impeachment, was wrong to not forewarn colleagues about her decision.